bigtreetech/docs/docs/TMC5160TPlus.md

 ## **Features Highlights**

-- <p>8 high-power MOSFETs separately mounted on the board with 100V voltage resistance, 93A current resistance, and equivalent resistance as low as 6mΩ, significantly enhancing the drive's performance;</p>
+- <p>8 high-power MOSFETs separately mounted on the board with 100V voltage resistance, 93A current resistance, and equivalent resistance as low as 6mΩ, significantly enhancing the drive's performance;

 - Supports a maximum voltage of 60V, a maximum effective current (IRMS) of 10.6A, and a sine wave peak current of up to 15A;